Best SNES Games: Gaia Trilogy Edition

 In Illusion of Gaia, you play as a character named Will who – you guessed it – must save the world from destruction.
 Will stumbles upon Dark Space and learns of a comet headed toward earth and it’s up to him to destroy the comet and the evil being it contains.
 To accomplish his goal, Will must travel around a semi-realistic world map to recover six Mystic Statues and enter the Tower of Babel for the final confrontation.

 Illusion of Gaia is an Action RPG, which happens to play a bit like Soul Blazer.
 Will travels around the world in search of the Mystic Statues, and must enter dungeons to clear them of evil.
 While Will doesn’t gain experience for defeating enemies, defeating every enemy in a given area will level-up one of three attributes: Health, strength, and defense.
 Will also learns he has the power to shapeshift into other characters, each having their own unique abilities.
-For example, Will can wield the power of telekinesis to move objects, useful for solving puzzles.
+For example, Will can wield the power of telekinesis to move objects, which is useful for solving puzzles.

 Illusion of Gaia is also jam-packed with secrets, including 50 hidden Red Jewels that eventually unlock an optional dungeon.
 Of course, the game’s soundtrack is also incredible.
 Illusion of Gaia is a must-play game for fans of Action RPGs and SNES owners alike.